housecanary/hc-api-python/README.rst

--  **objects()** - Gets a list of Property objects for the requested properties, each containing the object’s returned json data from the API.
+-  **objects()** - Gets a list of Property objects for the requested properties, each containing the object's returned json data from the API.
 -  **properties()** - An alias for the objects() method.